 - Are any of the entities providing services for any other entity?

 When common ownership in business entities is involved with retirement plans, there are four key considerations:

 - All members of a control group could be jointly and severally liable for liabilities under a defined benefit pension plan.

 - Control group considerations can be an important consideration in a corporate transaction.

 - Even though certain entities may be disregarded for tax and financial reporting purposes does not mean it can be disregarded for control group purposes.

-- The control group rules must be considered for welfare benefit plans and non-qualified deferred compensation plans.
+- The control group rules must also be considered for welfare benefit plans and non-qualified deferred compensation plans.